fenago/data-science/lab_guides/Lab_6.md

 classification model you trained in *Exercise 6.05*, *Creating a Classification Model for Computing Evaluation Metrics*.

-Note

-You should continue this exercise in the same notebook as that used in *Exercise 6.05, Creating a Classification Model for Computing Evaluation Metrics.* If you wish to use a new notebook, make sure you copy and run the entire code from *Exercise 6.05*, *Creating a Classification Model for Computing Evaluation Metrics*, and then begin with the execution of the code of this exercise.

 The following steps will help you achieve the task: